 - NOT ENOUGH FIBER: Most kids in the US are not meeting the recommended daily intake of fruits and vegetables, and most breakfast convenience foods skip fruits and veggies all together.
 They may also use refined grains instead of whole grains, leaving kids with little to no fiber to start their day.
-Include fruits and veggies in breakfast, and switch breakfast foods like bread and pancakes to whole grain options.
+Think outside of the cereal box and include fruits and veggies in breakfast.
+For even more fiber, switch breakfast foods like bread and pancakes to whole grain options.

 The good news is if we pay attention to breakfast food choices, these issues can be easily avoided!

 With routines changing and minimal grocery trips, many of us are finding that we need some new ideas for breakfast to fit our new situation.
 Here’s what the Dr. Yum Project team is cooking up in their homes for breakfast and some tips for using what you have to create a yummy meal to start your day!